piterwilson/SwiftUI-Modal-on-iPad/README.md

 ### SwiftUI conditional View

-One can achieve a full screen modal presentation on iPad is to simply hide/show the "modal" view on top of the "base" view and use a conditional to control the visibility of the "modal".
+One way to achieve a full screen modal presentation on iPad is to simply hide/show the "modal" view on top of the "base" view (or instead of the "base" view) and use a conditional to control the visibility of the "modal".

 #### Result